Strong Joints for Mobility and Freedom

-Pitta, when it is vitiated, brings fire to the joint, creating heat and inflammation.
-Although pitta is often seen after acute injuries, it can also have a chronic component, creating hot, red, swollen joints.
-Pitta inflammation can cause joints to be painful even without movement, and the pain is often sharp, stabbing, or burning in nature; cooling treatments help relieve the pitta type pain.
+Pitta, when it is vitiated, brings fire to the joint, creating heat.
+Although imbalanced pitta in the joints is often seen after acute injuries, it can also have a chronic component.
+Pitta imbalance can cause discomfort even without movement, and the sensation is often sharp, stabbing, or burning in nature; cooling treatments help soothe the pitta-type imbalance.

-Kapha arthritis brings the dense earth and water qualities to the joints.
-The joints can be swollen and stiff, but also cold to the touch.
-The pain caused by kapha is usually dull and aching in nature, and both warmth and movement can relieve it.
+Kapha imbalance brings the dense earth and water qualities to the joints.
+The joints can be uncomfortable and stiff, but also cold to the touch.
+The sensation is usually dull and aching in nature, and both warmth and movement can relieve it.

-In addition to imbalanced doshas, ama is a significant factor in arthritis.
-Ama occurs when toxins build up in the body, due to low agni, poorly digested food, environmental exposures, and insufficient removal of wastes (irregular bowel movements, etc.).
-Ama, as it settles in the joints, causes redness, inflammation, heat, and pain, similar to the effects of pitta.
-The key is that in treatment of ama, you must address kindling of the agni as well as complete elimination of wastes through regular bowel movements.
+In addition to imbalanced doshas, ama is a significant factor.
+Ama occurs when natural toxins build up in the body, due to low agni, poorly digested food, environmental exposures, and insufficient removal of wastes (irregular bowel movements, and so forth).
+Ama, as it settles in the joints, causes effects similar to the those of imbalanced pitta.
+The key to balance is to address kindling of the agni as well as complete elimination of wastes through regular bowel movements.

-The allopathic diagnosis of various types of arthritis can be correlated with an Ayurvedic perspective, often combining multiple vitiated doshas and/or the presence of ama.
-Some of the most common types of arthritis include osteoarthritis, rheumatoid arthritis, and gout.
-From an Ayurvedic perspective, it is key to understand that vata is involved in most of these cases, along with other aggravating doshas and toxins.
+The allopathic diagnosis of various types of joint imbalances can be correlated with an Ayurvedic perspective, often combining multiple vitiated doshas and/or the presence of ama.
+From an Ayurvedic perspective, it is key to understand that vata is involved in most of these imbalances, along with other aggravated doshas and ama.